cart icon

 It may seem obvious but it’s very important to understand your day-to-day spending because how you manage your finances will affect your ability to save and invest.
 Setting a budget can help in this regard.

 When you subtract all your outgoings from your salary, you’ll be left with your disposable income.
 Many people will be able to save some of this income, but others may need to control their spending first.
-Try going through your bank statements and cancelling any unnecessary direct debits or subscriptions if you need to cut back.
+You may wish to consider going through your bank statements and cancelling any unnecessary direct debits or subscriptions if you need to cut back.

 As well as creating a budget that works for you, it’s also important to take advantage of the opportunities to kick-start your long-term savings habits.